bentomhall/nih-system/spells/SpellsA-G.md

 You bless up to three creatures of your choice within range.
 Whenever a target makes an attack roll or a saving throw before the spell ends, the target can roll a d4 and add the number rolled to the attack roll or saving throw.

-**_Overcast._** When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.
+**_Overcast._** When you cast this spell using more than 2 AET, you can target one additional creature for every 2 AET you spend.

 ##### Blight